The Rainmaker (TV series)

-The Rainmaker is an American legal drama television series.
-Based on John Grisham's 1995 novel of the same name and starring John Slattery, it premiered on USA Network on August 15, 2025.
-In October 2025, the series was renewed for a second season.
+The Rainmaker is an American legal drama television series based on John Grisham's 1995 novel of the same name, starring Milo Callaghan, Lana Parrilla and John Slattery.
+It premiered on USA Network on August 15, 2025.
+In October 2025, the series was renewed for a second season which is slated to premiere on October 16, 2026.

 Premise

-A hotshot young lawyer is fired from his prestigious white-collar firm and signs on with a small-time ambulance chaser and her less-than-honest paralegal who work out of a converted former restaurant.
-He soon finds himself facing off against his former employer in court when he takes on a wrongful death suit involving an African American man who died while undergoing hospital care.
+A hotshot young lawyer is fired from his prestigious white-shoe firm and signs on with a small-time ambulance chaser and her less-than-honest paralegal who work out of a converted former restaurant.
+He soon finds himself facing off against his former employer in court when he takes on a wrongful death suit involving a man who died while undergoing hospital care.